cybergarage/foreman-doc/action.md

 # Action

-The `foreman` supports multiple script engines such as Python and LUA, and so the developer can define the action methods using your favorite programming languages.
+The `foreman` supports multiple script engines such as Python and LUA, and so the developer can define the action methods using your favorite programming languages such as Python and LUA.

-## Function Format
+## Action Function

 The `foreman` supports any programming languages to define the actions, but any actions must conform to the following function format.